 - 4.4.
+Entries marked "BR" refer to a paralegal who is graduated Hendrix College in 2018, and who is currently attending law school.
+This individual was employed by the firm from 2018 to 2019.
+BR received substantial training in the firm's systems and processes, ranging from record review, to document and motion drafting, ROP reviews, brief copy editing and proof reading, legal research, maintaining firm's digital records, managing client files, client communications, filing electronic, documents with the Court, and maintaining and updating the firm's deadline and attorney calendars, and record review and comparison.
+BR was supervised by attorneys Attig and Steel to perform record review and other work that is paralegal in nature, that would typically be performed by an attorney under the supervision of attorneys Chris Attig and Jennifer Steel. - 4.5.
 Entries marked "JT" refer to a paralegal who is a graduate of Everest College in Dallas, Texas and a graduate of the Medical Assistant Diploma program, with extensive experience with client management in her prior positions in the medical field.
 JT was employed by the firm from 2017 to 2019.
 JT provided extensive training on the job in performing work such as managing client files, client communications, filing electronic documents with the Court, motion drafting and maintaining and updating the firm's deadline and attorney calendars.
-JT was supervised by attorneys Jennifer Steel and Chris Attig while performing work that is paralegal in nature and that would typically be performed by an attorney. - 4.5.
-Entries marked "DM" refer to a paralegal who is pursuing a Bachelor's degree in accounting, with an anticipated graduation date of May 2020.
-This individual has been employed by the firm since 2019, and has received extensive training in performing work that is paralegal in nature, including managing client files, client communications, VA claims and medical record review, casemapping, filing electronic documents with the Court, motion drafting and maintaining and updating the firm's deadline and attorney calendars.
-DM is supervised by attorneys Jennifer Steel and Chris Attig and Alexandra Curran while performing work that is paralegal in nature and that would typically be performed by an attorney. - 5.
-The Laffey Matrix rate is an appropriate and accurate measure of the prevailing market rate for a paralegal working with the law firm of Attig | Steel, PLLC, in the Little Rock market.
-The Laffey Matrix is included in this appendix and shows the rates from 2016 present.
-The reasonableness of this rate is corroborated by the following: - 5.1 In 2019, a private company published a study that shows that in Arkansas, the "real hourly rates" for non-lawyers and paralegals (which I understand to be the rate that reflects actual purchasing power, in other words, the prevailing market rate), was an average of \$138 per hour.
-See e.g, Legal Trends Report (2019), found at
+JT was supervised by attorneys Jennifer Steel and Chris Attig while performing work that is paralegal in nature and that would typically be performed by an attorney. - 4.6.
+Entries marked "AW" refer to a paralegal who is a sophomore at Hendrix College, with an anticipated graduation date of May 2022.
+AW has been employed by the firm since 2016, initially fulfilling functions other than work that is paralegal in nature.
+Because of AW's intelligence and critical thinking skills (AW was a National Merit semi-finalist who placed at or above the 99th percentile of high school students nationwide in both the SAT and multiple ACTs), critical thinking skills, attention to detail, accuracy, technical knowledge, and rapid grasp of concepts of VA disability, law and procedure, AW was promoted to paralegal in 2016, and performs tasks that are paralegal in, nature.
+AW has received extensive training in performing work that is paralegal in nature, including managing client files, client communications, VA claims and medical record review, medical records summary, medical records evaluation, casemapping, filing electronic documents with the Court, motion drafting and maintaining and updating the firm's deadline and attorney calendars.
+AW trains other paralegals in record review, case-mapping, medical records summary, and VA Claims records summaries.
+AW is supervised by attorneys Jennifer Steel and Chris Attig while performing work that is paralegal in nature and that would typically be performed by an attorney.